ThomasFisherSE/thomasfisherse.github.io/_posts/2022-08-03-RaspPi-TV-Streaming.md

 ---

 # Introduction
-In 2018, Raspberry Pi released the [Raspberry Pi TV HAT](https://www.raspberrypi.com/products/raspberry-pi-tv-hat/) add on, which allows a Raspberry Pi to be connected to an antenna and to receieve DVB-T2 TV streams.
+In 2018, Raspberry Pi released the [Raspberry Pi TV HAT](https://www.raspberrypi.com/products/raspberry-pi-tv-hat/) add-on, which allows a Raspberry Pi to be connected to an antenna and to receive DVB-T2 TV streams.

 ![Raspberry Pi TV HAT](/assets/img/projects/tvstreaming/tv_hat.jpg)

 Receiving TV streams on a Pi is cool in itself, but an even more exciting capability this unlocks is that the Raspberry Pi can be set up as a server to then stream digital TV to devices over a network.

-I set out to achieve this using the open source [tvheadened](https://github.com/tvheadend/tvheadend) streaming server software in combination with a [Plex](https://www.plex.tv/) media server, all running on the Raspberry Pi.
+I set out to achieve this using the open-source [tvheadend](https://github.com/tvheadend/tvheadend) streaming server software in combination with a [Plex](https://www.plex.tv/) media server, all running on the Raspberry Pi.

 With a premium tier Plex account, you gain access to live TV & DVR capabilities for your Plex server.
 To use this, you'd need to hook up a tuner device to your network.
-Instead of using a dedicated TV tuner device, I set up a tvheadened server on the Raspberry Pi hosting the Plex media server, which makes use of the "TV HAT" addon to receive live TV streams.
+Instead of using a dedicated TV tuner device, I set up a tvheadend server on the Raspberry Pi hosting the Plex media server, which makes use of the "TV HAT" add-on to receive live TV streams.

 # Setup
 ## Building the Raspberry Pi
-Firstly, I prepared the Raspbery Pi hardware by attaching a Raspberry Pi TV HAT to a Raspberry Pi 2 Model B, and assembling plastic casing around it for protection.
+Firstly, I prepared the Raspberry Pi hardware by attaching a Raspberry Pi TV HAT to a Raspberry Pi 2 Model B, and assembling plastic casing around it for protection.
 I also inserted a 64GB SD card for storage, a USB Bluetooth receiver (to use a wireless keyboard with the Raspberry Pi) and a USB WiFi dongle.

 For the initial setup, I hooked the Pi up to a computer monitor via HDMI, though when complete the device does not need a dedicated display.